Find Affordable College Courses

 Peoria, IL

 Bradley University ranked #6 on this year’s Best Value Manufacturing Engineering Schools in the Great Lakes Region list.
-Bradley is a medium-sized private not-for-profit school located in the midsize city of Peoria.
+Bradley is a medium-sized private not-for-profit school located in the medium-sized city of Peoria.

 The average tuition and fees for an out-of-state undergraduate student at Bradley are $36,360 a year.
 After completing their degree, manufacturing engineering graduates from Bradley carry an average student debtload of $26,985.

-Bradley also claimed a spot on our Best Manufacturing Engineering Schools in the Great Lakes Region list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, Bradley also did well on our Best Manufacturing Engineering Schools in the Great Lakes Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

 Read More…